-The employee is expected to dress according to the standards set by the library.
+At all times, employees are expected to exercise good judgment and dress in a manner consistent with the library's professional standards and the needs of the tasks that they are required to perform.
 Supervisors are responsible for ensuring that standards of dress are maintained.
 Supervisors should be consulted when an employee is unsure of appropriate attire.